mc-yzy15/TranslucentSM-Legacy-Reborn/README.md

 ## Settings

+You can adjust transparency settings through the application's graphical interface without manually modifying the registry.
+All values must be between 1 and 9.
-It currently uses the registry to store values.
+It currently uses the registry to store values (as a fallback option).
 You can find them at ```HKEY_CURRENT_USER\SOFTWARE\TranslucentSM```.
-There are currently two features.
-All values must be between 1 and 9.
 **After changing the settings, you must terminate StartMenuExperienceHost.exe and restart the application.**

 ### `TintLuminosityOpacity`